aleksei-berezkin/typique/README.md

 A single workspace can contain multiple TypeScript projects, which is common in monorepos.

-Typique enforces name uniqueness at the TypeScript project level, not at the workspace level.
+Typique enforces name uniqueness at the **TypeScript project level**, not at the workspace level.
 To guarantee uniqueness across multiple TypeScript projects, you can add prefixes or suffixes via the [naming options](./docs/Configuration.md#namingoptions).
 For more advanced setups, see the [Monorepos and Shared Code](./docs/MonoreposAndSharedCode.md) guide.

 ---